Jobs and tasks in Azure Batch

 - taskC depends on both taskA and taskB.

 - taskD depends on a range of tasks, such as tasks 1 through 10, before it executes.

 Environment settings for tasks

 Each task executed by the Batch service has access to environment variables that it sets on compute nodes.
-This includes environment variables defined by the Batch service (service-defined and custom environment variables that you can define for your tasks.
-The applications and scripts your tasks execute have access to these environment variables during execution.
+This includes environment variables defined by the Batch service and custom environment variables that you can define for your tasks.
+Applications and scripts that your tasks execute have access to these environment variables during execution.

 You can set custom environment variables at the task or job level by populating the environment settings property for these entities.
-For more details, see the Add a task to a job] operation (Batch REST API), or the CloudTask.EnvironmentSettings and CloudJob.CommonEnvironmentSettings properties in Batch .NET.
+For more details, see the Add a task to a job operation (Batch REST), or the CloudTask.EnvironmentSettings and CloudJob.CommonEnvironmentSettings properties in Batch .NET.